YouTube for Law Firms: An Emerging Platform

 It’s also worth noting that Google owns YouTube so a content-rich channel benefits your firm’s search engine rankings.
 A YouTube account should contain the firm’s logo, contact information, description and links to its main website.
 In fact, the videos can be embedded on the firm’s website itself, which would enhance its overall appearance by supplementing the text with images.
 Depending on the search query, videos sometimes appear higher in the rankings than similar content presented textually.

 Lawyers’ livelihoods have always depended on their ability to present information clearly and articulately.
 YouTube for law firms is not as out of reach as it may seem.
 In fact, YouTube is a natural way to leverage and demonstrate the skills of each attorney.
 Lawyers who shine on YouTube are more likely to earn the opportunity to star in the courtroom or the boardroom.
 While Am Law 100 firms may not all feel compelled to use video for marketing and practice development, over the long run failing to take advantage of YouTube may erode even a top-tier firm’s competitive edge.
-For more tips on YouTube for law firms read our comprehensive guide
+For more tips on YouTube for law firms read our comprehensive guide.

-Contact us to get started on your Technology Strength Scorecard and energize your business development process.
+Contact us to get started and let us help you energize your digital marketing and business development efforts.

 Contact Us